Library transition to add, expand benefits

 Benefits outlined in the transition plan include:

-• Redesign and simplified navigation to the Library & Archives webpage, which launched in August (ADA.org/294.aspx).
+- Redesign and simplified navigation to the Library & Archives webpage, which launched in August (Library & Archives).

 The Advisory Board is tasked with creating and developing a strategic plan for the ADA library and ensures the Library remains accessible to members regardless of where they live and work.
 The Advisory Board will also ensure the ADA Library remains relevant to the ADA strategic plan; provide input during the annual ADA budgeting process on library funding, priorities and needs; adopt policies and rules regarding Library governance, assets and use; plan and evaluate the Library's service program; and develop marketing plans for promotion of the Library to members.